 “Sit where I was sitting before.”

-Goda came up behind her.
-The woman’s presence trickled onto her like a physical sensation that she could feel on the back of her neck.
-When Goda crouched down and brought her arm over, Kanna had to fight the immediate urge to pull away, even as much as she had to fight the impulse to lean back into her.
-Instead, she stiffened in place, felt the rush of Goda’s body heat wearing away the cold, watched the woman’s hand fiddling with some of the handles that jutted out from the console of the truck.
+The woman’s presence trickled over her shoulder; it felt like a rush of sparks on the back of her neck.
+When Goda reached, Kanna had to fight the immediate urge to pull away, even as much as she had to fight the impulse to lean towards the touch.

-It took Kanna a second to realize that Goda was trying to show her something.
+The woman was trying to show her something.

 “No. I’m not asking.”
 When Goda began to stand, the cold air came in again to replace her.